Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

 	git branch --set-upstream-to origin/master
 	```

 Git would have complained if you had tried to do this before the initial push, because the new repository had no branches yet.
-Git won't let you track a branch that doesn't exist.
+Git can't track a branch that doesn't exist.
 That's not surprising because all Git is doing is looking in ".git/refs/remotes" for a file named **origin/trunk**.

 ## Setup for collaborators